CitizenPlane/slate/source/index.html.md

 ### Generating a card token

 CitizenPlane's API uses (<a href="https://stripe.com">Stripe</a>) to process payments.
 In order to be PCI-compliant, CitizenPlane cannot directly process the customer's credit card data.
 Before sending your booking requests, you need to generate a credit card token by sending the card data to Stripe and then send the token alongside booking data to CitizenPlane's API.
 To generate a token, you'll need to install Stripe's package and uses an api_key you will be given by CitizenPlane.
+Follow the examples on the right to generate a card token using Stripe's API.

 ### HTTP request